As a leader, a large portion of your responsibilities involves making decisions for your team.

 After you get through making a tough decision, you want to breathe a sigh of relief — and not have to wrestle with the same choice all over again in the near future.

 So rather than taking each decision one by one, a better strategy is to put systems and processes in place to templatize your projects and decisions so you can avoid the same headaches moving forward.
-Just think: You won’t need to make tons of choices about guiding your team through a successful product launch if you already have a system and template in place for making it happen.
+Just think: You won’t need to make tons of choices about guiding your team through a successful product launch if you already have a system and a new product launch template in place for making it happen.

 A work management solution should make this level of planning and coordination easy, and Wrike offers tons of templates so you can repeat success time and time again — without having to work through the same decision-making process.